mehkarkarshruti/fact-store/README.md

   overlap window or cross-chunk stitching is currently implemented.
-- **Facts inside charts, graphs, and images are not extracted.** Extraction relies on `PyMuPDF`'s text layer only, so any fact that exists purely as a visual element — a bar chart value, a trend line, an infographic number rendered as an image rather than text — is invisible to the pipeline.
+- **Facts inside charts, graphs, and images are not extracted.** Extraction relies on `PyMuPDF`'s text layer only, so any fact that exists purely as a visual element like a bar chart value, a trend line, an infographic number rendered as an image rather than text, these are yet invisible to the pipeline.
 Several of the source PDFs (especially the earnings presentation) contain exactly this kind of visual data, some of which is likely missed as a result.
 - **Comparison does not scale past a handful of documents.** `compare.py`